 - SL Positioning Client UE invokes the Ranging/SL Positioning service request to the discovered UE, e.g. SL Reference UE/Target UE, with the attributes described in clause 5.6.1.
 This request includes in the User Info field the Application Layer ID of the SL Positioning Client UE, and the SL Reference UE(s) and Target UE(s).
 The Ranging/SL Positioning service request/response is conveyed by PC5-U and handled in the Ranging/SL Positioning layer.
 The signalling is handled as application layer traffic by V2X layer or 5G ProSe layer.

-- The UE providing the exposure service triggers the authorization of SL Positioning Client UE for the Ranging/SL Positioning service invocation, performs the Ranging/SL positioning control between Reference UE and Target UE (as defined in clause 5.3), and returns the Ranging/SL positioning result to SL Positioning Client UE.
+- The UE providing the exposure service triggers the authorization of SL Positioning Client UE for the Ranging/SL Positioning service invocation, performs the Ranging/SL positioning control between SL Reference UE and Target UE (as defined in clause 5.3), and returns the Ranging/SL positioning result to SL Positioning Client UE.